-Visiting Amsterdam in April will reward with visitors with a wealth of seasonal activities and day trips but what do you need to know about April in Amsterdam?
+Are you looking for the best things to do in Amsterdam in April?
+Then you have come to the right place!
+As someone who has lived and worked in Amsterdam for several years I can say that April is actually my favorite month to visit Amsterdam because of the amazing seasonal activities on offer?
 In this guide we round up what to expect of the weather in Amsterdam in April, what to pack and best things to do in Amsterdam in April along with our top tips for the city.

 Note: Written by an Amsterdam local